Copyright Issues

 Dissertation Research and Other Publishers

-As a condition for receipt of the doctorate, doctoral candidates at the University of Chicago must grant ProQuest Dissertation Publishing non-exclusive rights to reproduce, distribute, and sell their dissertations.
-If another publisher has accepted dissertation research for publication, the author should be sure to retain the right to publish through ProQuest.
+As a condition for receipt of the doctorate, doctoral candidates at the University of Chicago must make their dissertations available in Knowledge@UChicago.
+If another publisher has accepted dissertation research for publication, the author should be sure to retain the right to provide access to the dissertation in the University's open access repository.

 Open Access (UChicago)